 Most heart transplant surgeries last between 4 and 6 hours.
 Someone on the transplant team will keep you informed about how the procedure is going while you wait.

 Right after the surgery, your child will be moved to the cardiac intensive care unit (CICU).
-You will be able to visit your child in the CICU for short periods of time.
-Your child will receive medication for pain and sedation, and will remain asleep on the ventilator with a breathing tube in place until the doctors determine that the new heart is working well.
+You will be able to visit your child in the CICU for brief periods.
+Your child will receive sedation and medicine for pain, and will remain asleep on the ventilator with a breathing tube in place until the doctors determine that the new heart is working well.
 This may take a few days.